-Section 4958 only applies to certain influential or "disqualified" persons.
-The vast majority of section 501(c)(3) or 501(c)(4) organization employees and contractors will not be affected by the section 4958 regulations.
-Only the few influential persons within these organizations are covered by the regulations when they receive benefits, such as compensation, fringe benefits, or contract payments.
-The IRS calls this class of covered individuals "disqualified persons."
+The vast majority of section 501(c)(3) or 501(c)(4) organization employees and contractors will not be affected by these rules.
+Only the few influential persons within these organizations are covered by these rules when they receive benefits, such as compensation, fringe benefits, or contract payments.
+The IRS calls this class of covered individuals disqualified persons.
 A disqualified person, regarding any transaction, is any person who was in a position to exercise substantial influence over the affairs of the applicable tax-exempt organization at any time during a 5-year period ending on the date of the transaction.
 Persons who hold certain powers, responsibilities, or interests are among those who are in a position to exercise substantial influence over the affairs of the organization.
 This would include, for example, voting members of the governing body, and persons holding the power of:

 - Presidents, chief executive officers, or chief operating officers. - Treasurers and chief financial officers.

 A disqualified person also includes certain family members of a disqualified person, and 35% controlled entities of a disqualified person.

-Persons who are not disqualified.
-The Regulations also clarify which persons are not considered to be in a position to exercise substantial influence over the affairs of an organization.
+Who is not a disqualified person?
+The rules also clarify which persons are not considered to be in a position to exercise substantial influence over the affairs of an organization.
 They include: